kunimotokomatsu/AHWP_related_functions/README.md

 		weight_func: weight function, its total should be one

 **Return:**
-	A integrated amplitude and phase: amp, phase
+	A integrated amplitude and phase: amp, phase, maximum phase variation
  </details>

 ## sum_cos2f(amp,phase, weight_func)